 Romare Bearden Park: The newest gem in Uptown Charlotte, the beautiful Romare Bearden Park features a huge field for throwing a frisbee, lighted water features and a stunning skyline view.
 Visit the park for holiday parties throughout the year, concerts and festivals.

-Bonus: Before every Carolina Panthers’ home game, Romare Bearden Park hosts “Panthers in the Park,” where kids can take part on football drills, meet Sir Purr, the Panthers’ mascot, and listen to PurrCussion, the Panthers’ drumline.
+Bonus: Before some Carolina Panthers’ home games, Romare Bearden Park hosts “Panthers in the Park,” where kids can take part on football drills, meet Sir Purr, the Panthers’ mascot, and listen to PurrCussion, the Panthers’ drumline.

 If you have your own kayak, there’s no charge for putting it into the Catawba River.
 In the summer there’s open swimming once a week.
 In addition, twice-weekly concerts in the spring, summer and fall, as well as festivals, bring world-class artists to the Whitewater Center, again for free.